cylin-cmlab/GCT-Prediction/README.md

 <img src="./Figure/playground.png" alt="" width=90%/>

 ## Overview

+The experimental code will be public in ./Model

 ### GCT
 GCT is cellular traffic with estimated GPS coordinates obtained from triangulation, indicating where the traffic was generated.